netzgestaltung/OTPencryptedAjax/README.md

 the AES encryption can easily be broken with a brute-force attack.
 It took me 0.2 seconds to find the key for a 8-digit PIN.
 Please write me, if you have any ideas.
+I just added the perl-script "calculate-OTP.pl", which can be used to calculate really long one-time-PINs.

 TODO